stencila/dockta/README.md

 docker build .
 ```

-Docker will download the base Python image (if you don't yet have it), and download five packages (`pandas` and it's four dependencies) and install them.
+Docker will download the base Python image (if you don't yet have it), download five packages (`pandas` and it's four dependencies) and install them.
 This took over 9 minutes when we ran it.

-Now, let's say that we want to do some plotting in our library, so we add `matplotlib` as a dependency in `requirements.txt`,
+Now, let's say that we want to get the latest version of `pandas` and increment the version in the `requirements.txt` file,

 ```
-pandas==0.23.0
-matplotlib==3.0.0
+pandas==0.23.1
 ```

-When we do `docker build .` again Docker notices that the `requirements.txt` file has changed and so throws away that layer and all subsequent ones.
-This means that it will download and install **all** the necessary packages again, including the ones that we previously installed - and takes longer than the first install.
-For a more contrived illustration of this, simply add a space to a line in the `requirements.txt` file and notice how the package install gets repeated all over again.
+When we do `docker build .` again to update the image, Docker notices that the `requirements.txt` file has changed and so throws away that layer and all subsequent ones.
+This means that it will download and install *all* the necessary packages again, including the ones that we previously installed.
+For a more contrived illustration of this, simply add a space to one of the lines in the `requirements.txt` file and notice how the package install gets repeated all over again.

 Now, let's add a special `# dockter` comment to the Dockerfile before the `COPY` directive,